shashank1800/RecyclerGenericAdapter/README.md

     </data>
     ...
   ```

+  While initializing adapter we declared model as testModel, so it binds list
+data to xml testModel.
+Data variables can used to set the value of views in xml
+and also if you want to manipulate data or want to set data after performing
+operation bit on model you can make make use of static data bindings adapter
+methods, that's where you can perform operation on model and set data to views.

+If you have any questions or doubts feel free to ask it by raising issue.
+Or wants to contribute send PR to this repo.
+I'm happy to to hear your suggestions.

 ⭐ mark this repo, if this was useful or want to use it later.
 Thanks😊.